nanofaroque/nerd-read/aws_solution_architect_prep/notes/vpc/README.md

 ### VPC flow logs
 * VPC flow logs can show IP traffic and metadata
 * But to show the content, you need IP snipper

+### NAT Gateway
+* You must also specify an Elastic IP address to associate with the NAT gateway when you create it.
+The Elastic IP address cannot be changed once you associate it with the NAT Gateway.
+After you've created a NAT gateway, you can not change it.